dbtedman/tedman.dev/content/my-work/postcss-prefixwrap.md

 ---
+date: 2016-01-01T00:00:00+10:00
+description: "A PostCSS plugin that is used to wrap css styles with a css selector to constrain their affect on parent elements in a page."
+tags:
+    [
+        CSS,
+        GitHub,
+        GitHub Actions,
+        Jest,
+        Node,
+        Open Source,
+        PostCSS,
+        TypeScript,
+        Yarn,
+    ]
 title: "PostCSS Prefix Wrap (Open Source)"
-description: "A PostCSS plugin that is used to wrap css styles with a css selector to constrain their affect on parent elements in a page."
-featured_image: ""
-date: 2016-01-01T00:00:00+10:00
 type: page
 ---